Introduction

 Next, you’ll send your first message — either directly on the device using the joystick, or through the Meshtastic app for faster typing.

+IV.
 Sending Your First Message

 With your device configured, you’re ready to send your first message.